Sillians/classic_cs_problems/README.md

 # classic_cs_problems
-Following the book on Classic Computer Science Problems with Python.
+Following the book, [Classic Computer Science Problems with Python](https://www.manning.com/books/classic-computer-science-problems-in-python).
 All the implementations are for learning and research purposes only.